dcunited001/dcunited001.github.io/_posts/2017-10-30-speed-of-thought-sociophysical-postulates-1-to-11.md

 What's the value of a message?
 How does cheap and free transmission affect us?
 How does it lead to progress?
 The power of a simple message unimpeded can change the course of civilizations.
-At Thermopylae, the brave acts of hundreds of Spartans struck fear into the heart of Persians and funneled vigor into the hearts of Greeks to rise up and resist the oncoming hordes.
+At Thermopylae, the brave acts of hundreds of Spartans struck fear into the hearts of Persians and funneled vigor into the hearts of Greeks to rise up and resist the oncoming hordes.
 Would this envigorating effect have been possible if not for the story? *What if it couldn't be told?*